DACSSISELOSOBCEBC

 Dr Ambedkar Central Sector Scheme of Interest Subsidy on Educational Loans for Overseas Studies for Other Backward Classes (OBCs) and Economically Backward Classes (EBCs)

-Students from Other Backward Classes (OBCs) and Economically Backward Classes (EBCs) can benefit from an interest subsidy on education loans for overseas studies at the Masters, M.Phil., and PhD levels.
-The Government of India covers the interest during the moratorium period, which includes the course duration plus one year or six months post-employment, with a maximum loan amount of ₹ 20,00,000 eligible for subsidy claims.
+Students from Other Backward Classes (OBCs) and Economically Backward Classes (EBCs) can receive an interest subsidy on education loans for overseas studies at the Masters, M.Phil., and PhD levels.
+The Government of India covers the interest during the moratorium period, which includes the duration of the course plus one year or six months after employment, whichever comes first.
+The maximum loan amount eligible for the subsidy is ₹ 20,00,000.
+To qualify, students must secure admission in approved courses abroad and have a total annual income not exceeding ₹ 8,00,000.
+Additionally, at least 50% of the funds are reserved for female candidates.
+The scheme aims to alleviate the financial burden on students pursuing higher education overseas, ensuring that they can focus on their studies without the stress of immediate loan repayments.

 Central Cash